Little Mo Mitchell

-In January 2016, Little Mo attends her father, Charlie's funeral off-screen.
+For her portrayal as Little Mo, Ainsworth won several awards including Best Actress at The British Soap Awards in 2002 and 2003.

 Creation and development

 In January 2000, Ainsworth was one of thirty actresses who auditioned for the role of Little Mo.
 The character was created as part of the new Slater family.
 In 2004 Ainsworth took extended leave from the serial.
 In 2006 Ainsworth announced her decision to leave the serial after six years in order to pursue other projects, she spoke about how much she loved playing Little Mo, but knew there was life outside of the serial.
 In 2010 Ainsworth revealed she would return to EastEnders if asked.

 BBC publicity describe Little Mo as being "timid" and the complete opposite of the loud wheeler-dealer grandmother for whom she was named.
 They also state: "With a big heart, she was also one of Walford's most legendary victims."
 Virgin Media describe her as a "shy and retiring" type.

 Ainsworth later stated she was grateful for the support the character had received.
 She revealed that people still associate her with the character, adding that she was not embarrassed; it meant that she had made Little Mo memorable.
 She branded Little Mo "a lovely character" who was "a labour of love created over a long period of time.".